kubeflow/website/content/en/docs/components/pipelines/installation/localcluster-deployment.md

 +++
+title = "Local Deployment"
-title = "Deploying Kubeflow Pipelines on a local cluster" description = "How to deploy Kubeflow Pipelines locally with kind, K3s, and K3ai for testing purposes" weight = 30
+description = "Information about local Deployment of Kubeflow Pipelines (kind, K3s, K3ai)" weight = 20
 +++

 This guide shows how to deploy Kubeflow Pipelines standalone on a local